gerhart01/LiveCloudKd/ExdiKdSample/LiveDebugging.md

 # Live debugging usage

-1 CPU for guest OS for live debugging is preferable and Dynamic memory option must be disabled.
+1 CPU for guest OS for live debugging is preferable and "dynamic memory" option must be disabled.
 Experimented multi-CPU debugging was added.
 For successful debugging you need set Debug -> Event Filters -> Break instruction exception to Handle -> Not Handle, and Execution -> Output inside WinDBG.

 Set breakpoint using "bp" command, press "Run", wait until breakpoint was triggered.
 You can set 0x1000 breakpoints now.
-It is software like breakpoints and they are not limited.
+It is software-like breakpoints and they are not limited.
-Also you can use single step command.
+Also you can use single-step command.

 For debugging Windows Secure Kernel: